mohammedhrima/UraJS/README.md

 + Configuration Options:
     + `DEFAULT_ROUTE`: Specifies the default route for your app (e.g., /home).
     + `EXTENSION`: Defines the file extension for your components.
 You can set it to js, jsx, ts, or tsx.
     + `STYLE_EXTENSION`: Defines the file extension for stylesheets.
-You can set it to scss (default) or css.
+You can set it to scss (default) or css or tailwind.
     + `PORT`: Defines the port for the development server (default: 17000).
     + `SERVER_TIMING`: Defines the timing to compile and serve files.
 Adjust this if you want to customize how often files are recompiled.
     + `DIR_ROUTING`: If set to true, UraJS will use the default directory-based routing system.
 Set it to false if you prefer to use your own routing system.